-Date:

-Student Name:

-WVU ID:

-Major:

-Research Mentor:

-Dissertation Title:

-Publication Title:

--

-1) Specific Aims

-the traditional book format, shall attach a copy of their Specific Aims page. the JAF, shall attach a copy of the Introduction section of their dissertation in which they explain eir research.

-= of the first-authored article as submitted to the peer-reviewed journal.

-3) Proof of Article Stat SBHS & EPID M If the a needed If the a us

-For OEHS majo rc.

-o If the a rticle has already published, a copy of the actual published article from the journal is all that is d (see Section 2).

-editor rticle has not been published yet but is in press or has been accepted, provide the letter from the stating the article has been accepted for final publication.

-out for rticle is under review, provide either a letter from the editor showing the article has been sent peer-review or provide a screenshot of the journal dashboard showing the status as out for peer.
+- Attach a copy of the first-authored article as submitted to the peer-reviewed journal. - 3) Proof of Article Status - SBHS & EPID Majors: - If the article has already published, a copy of the actual published article from the journal is all that is needed (see Section 2). - If the article has not been published yet but is in press or has been accepted, provide the letter from the editor stating the article has been accepted for final publication. - For OEHS majors: - If the article has already published, a copy of the actual published article from the journal is all that is needed (see Section 2). - If the article has not been published yet but is in press or has been accepted, provide the letter from the editor stating the article has been accepted for final publication. - If the article is under review, provide either a letter from the editor showing the article has been sent out for peer-review or provide a screenshot of the journal dashboard showing the status as out for peer review.
 Please note that the screenshot must display the publication title.

-Approved/Not Approve ed
+Approved/Not Approved

-Comments: